What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: The Benchmark

 \subsection{Data Quality Assessment}

-To validate the reliability of our automated pipeline, we conducted a human evaluation with three independent annotators on a random subset of 300 instances (200 for detection, 100 for correction).
-We assess alignment across three key dimensions: \textbf{(1) Interpretation Consistency}, which verifies whether the simulated ($U_p, U_c$) match human perception; \textbf{(2) Detection Accuracy}, which evaluates the correctness of the predicted misleadingness labels; and \textbf{(3) Correction Effectiveness}, which checks whether the revised headlines successfully remove the misleading impression.
+To validate the quality of our automated pipeline, we conduct human evaluation with three independent annotators, assessing detection fidelity on the full test set and correction validity on 100 randomly sampled instances.
+We evaluate alignment along three dimensions: \textbf{(1) Interpretation Consistency}, which measures whether the simulated ($U_p, U_c$) align with human perception; \textbf{(2) Detection Accuracy}, which evaluates the correctness of the predicted misleadingness labels; and \textbf{(3) Correction Effectiveness}, which assesses whether the revised headlines successfully remove the misleading impression.

-Human evaluation shows strong agreement between our pipeline and expert annotators across all tasks (Fleiss’ $\kappa \ge 0.72$, and accuracy above 93\%; see Appendix~\ref{app:human_eval}), indicating that our automated annotations provide a reliable ground truth for training and evaluation.
+The results show strong agreement between our pipeline and expert annotators across all three dimensions, with Fleiss’ $\kappa \ge 0.81$ and accuracy above 94\% (see Appendix~\ref{app:human_eval}).
+These findings indicate that our automated annotations provide reliable ground truth for both training and evaluation.